BlocProtocol/BLOC-wiki/docs/index.md

 # **Welcome to BLOC.MONEY (BLOC) Wiki**
-This wiki is the main source of documentation for newcomers to the **BLOC** project.
+This wiki is the main source of documentation for newcomers to the [(BLOC Project)](https://github.com/furiousteam/BLOC).
 If this is your first time hearing about BLOC, we recommend starting by visiting the official [BLOC.MONEY](https://bloc.money) website.

 [![BLOC](images/BLOC-in-out_blue.gif)](https://bloc.money)